 The end date is the end of:

-Example: if we provide you with an Acceptance Confirmation on 30 September and you receive the first of the Products that you have purchased on 1 October and the last of them (being an electric radiator) on 15 October, you may cancel at any time between 30 September and:
+Example: if we provide you with an Acceptance Confirmation on 30 September and you receive the first of the Products that you have purchased on 1 October and the last of them (being an electric heater) on 15 October, you may cancel at any time between 30 September and:

 Your Contract is for Services: